-Drones are useful for searching and imaging, but are not large enough to physically rescue a victim.
-Helicopters are usually too large, and their recirculating downwash makes working around them at low altitude extremely hazardous.
+Drones are useful for searching, but are not large enough for rescue.
+Helicopters are sometimes too large, as their recirculating downwash makes working around them at low altitude extremely hazardous.

-The problem is there is not a single procurement effort to develop or purchase a purpose-built aerial SAR platform.
+The impediment to a purpose-built aerial SAR platform is the lack of a single procurement effort to develop it.
 Each agency has its own budget with which they purchase existing aircraft developed mostly for military missions.
 Those budgets are rarely pooled.

 Consider that in the US the Coast Guard is the leader in SAR operations, assisting an average of 114 people per day at a total cost of $680 million annually.
 The National Park Service is also heavily involved in SAR operations, logging over 4,000 incidents at a cost of almost $5 million per year.
 The average cost to power their helicopters is common, at about $1,600 per hour.

 A purpose-built aerial SAR platform could reduce costs dramatically.
-If sized for the mission, and made intuitive to fly, the craft could be transported by ground and deployed from a trailer.
+If sized for the mission, the craft could be transported by ground and deployed from a trailer.
 Pilots would not need the extensive training required of helicopters, and refueling could be performed on-site rather than having to return to an airport.

-The issue is not how much we spend on SAR missions – they are essential, but rather how we spend that money.
+The issue is not how much we spend on SAR missions – they are essential, but rather how we procure the assets.